brianma94/Esteganography-PNG/README.md

 - The message needs to contain only ASCII characters
 - The message is not encrypted, it is inserted on the pixels in plain text.

-To execute it it is just necessary this steps:
+To execute it is just necessary this steps:

 <b><h3>To see the options:</h3></b>